IT'S TIME TO PICK YOUR ELECTRIC PROVIDER

 Q: What happens if I don’t choose a provider for my business?

-A: Businesses not making the choice will be to a default retail provider, a stopgap solution for electricity.
+A: Businesses not making the choice will be assigned to a default retail provider, a stopgap solution for electricity.

 Q: Should I start shopping now?